camunda-community-hub/zeebe-redis-exporter/connector-csharp/README.md

 and requires the configuration of the Zeebe Exporter as described in the main project.

 Current limitations:
-* Uses a Multi-key operation to receive events from Redis and thus does not yet work with Redis Clusters.
+* The connector uses a Multi-key operation to receive events from Redis and thus does not yet work with Redis Clusters.
 * StackExchange.Redis does not yet support blocking operations - hence this library is forced to use polling.
 * It is - not yet - possible to configure a stream prefix other than the default.
 For now this is hardwired to `zeebe:`.